PataphysicalSociety/soupault.app/site/reference-manual.md

 The data variable must have at least two rows, the first row is assumed to be the header and used for field names.

 All rows must have the same number of columns.
-If a row is malformed, this function raises an exception.
+If a row is malformed, plugin execution fails with an error.
-There is no unsafe equivalent of it in soupault.
+There is no unsafe equivalent of this function that would ignore row errors.

 </module>